ShenZhouHong/motive-power-of-words/README.md

 ***By Freud, from the Introductory Lectures on Psycho-Analysis***

 #### Quotation Analysis
+The essay tasks us to write a reflection on the above quote from Sigmund Freud's *Introductory Lectures on Psychoanalysis*, which speaks about the nature of language.
+In order to write an intelligble reflection, we must first unpack what the quotation means.
+Freud's quotation makes the following five claims regarding the nature of words:

 * **"Words were originally magic"**:
   * What is the origin of words/language?
   * What does Freud mean by the phrase "ancient magical power"?
 Does the 'power' of words stem from the past?
   * Consider the difference between the spoken word (which came first) and the written word, which came later.
 What are their differences?
 Are they both "magical"?
+  * What is the power of etymology on the meanings of words?

 * **"By words one person can [affect another person's emotional state]"**:
   * When one is driven *"blissfully happy"* or into despair through the means of words, are such emotions valid, or as valid as emotions resulting from a that of a corporal nature?